Last Modified October 19, 2015

 Information about exchanging your home with another council or housing association tenant.

-A mutual exchange gives social housing tenants the opportunity to live in the property and area that meets their needs and involves two or more tenants exchanging their homes.
+A mutual exchange gives tenants the opportunity to live in the property and area that meets their needs and involves two or more tenants exchanging their homes.

-For tenants of registered social landlords swapping your tenancy with another tenant is often the only way of moving around an area.
+For tenants of registered social landlords swapping your tenancy with another tenant is often the only way of moving particularly if you are assessed as having a low, or no housing need.

 How do I find someone to exchange with?

-We do not operate a mutual exchange scheme, nor hold a list of people wanting to move.
+We do not operate a mutual exchange scheme, nor hold a list of people wanting to swap homes.

-If you are interested in mutual exchange then there are various web exchange sites you can visit, most are free or charge a minimal fee.
+If you are interested in finding a mutual exchange there are various web exchange sites you can visit, most are free or charge a minimal fee.
+Most Housing Associations in the Herts Choice Homes consortium subscribe to Homeswapper.

 Check with your landlord as they may subscribe to homeswapper.co.uk - this service is free to tenants of landlords who subscribe.